great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

     - **Account identifier**: Enter your Snowflake account or locator information.
 The locator value must include the geographical region.
 For example, `us-east-1`.
 To locate these values see [Account Identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier).

-    - **Password**: Enter your Snowflake password.
+    - **Password**: Enter the password for the Snowflake account you're connecting to GX Cloud.
 To improve data security, GX recommends using a Snowflake service account to connect to GX Cloud.

     - **Database**: Enter the name of the Snowflake database where the data you want to validate is stored.
 In Snowsight, click **Data** > **Databases**.
 In the Snowflake Classic Console, click **Databases**.